 Figure 3.
-Soil bulk density (BD) and air capacity (AC): raw data of Control (Ctr, grey dots) and polyester MP fibers added treatment (MP, colorued dots) are shown in the plot for each soil.
-The filled curve indicates the resampled distribution of mean differences (Δ), given the observed data.
+Soil bulk density (BD) and air capacity (AC).
+Raw data of the control (Ctr, gray dots) and polyester MP fibers added to the treatment (MP, colored dots) are shown in the plot for each soil.
+The filled curve indicates the resampled distribution of the mean differences (Δ), given the observed data.
 Horizontally aligned with the mean of the test group, Δ is indicated by the black circle.
 The 95% confidence interval of Δ is illustrated by the black vertical line.

 Figure 4.
-Soil macroporosity index (P{mac}) and plant available water content (PAWC): raw data of Control (Ctr, grey dots) and polyester MP fibers added treatment (MP, coloured dots) are shown in the plot for each soil.
-The filled curve indicates the resampled distribution of mean differences (Δ), given the observed data.
+Soil macroporosity index (P{mac}) and plant-available water content (PAWC).
+Raw data of the control (Ctr, gray dots) and polyester MP fibers added to the treatment (MP, colored dots) are shown in the plot for each soil.
+The filled curve indicates the resampled distribution of the mean differences (Δ), given the observed data.
 Horizontally aligned with the mean of the test group, Δ is indicated by the black circle.
-The 95% confidence interval of Δ is illustrated by the black vertical line.
+The 95 % confidence interval of Δ is illustrated by the black vertical line.